Program Details

 Description

-- Evidence-based home visiting
+• Evidence-based home visiting

-- Center-based or Family Child Care options in some local communities
+• Center-based or family child care options in some local communities

-- Socialization experiences for children and their families
+• Socialization experiences for children and families

-- Leadership, advocacy, and training supports for families
+• Leadership, advocacy, and training supports for families

 The goal is to deliver services to children and families in core areas of early learning, health, and family well-being while engaging parents as partners every step of the way.